JP-Falcon/GG-JointJustice-Unity/.github/contributing.md

 > [!TIP]
 [GitHub](https://skills.github.com/) and [Unity](https://learn.unity.com/) offer free courses to get you started with no prior knowledge required.
-To get experience on this project also use the list of [**good first issues**](https://github.com/Studio-Lovelies/GG-JointJustice-Unity/contribute).
+To get experience on this project use the list of [**good first issues**](https://github.com/Studio-Lovelies/GG-JointJustice-Unity/contribute).

 Before you start working on the issue, [assign the issue to yourself for the next few days](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/assigning-issues-and-pull-requests-to-other-github-users).
 This prevents others from working on the same issue accidentally.